Quantum Kirwan for quantum K-theory: Introduction

 \section{Introduction}

-In this paper we study the behavior of quantum K-theory under the operation of geometric invariant theory quotient.
+We aim to describe the behavior of quantum K-theory under the operation of geometric invariant theory quotient.
 Let \(X\) be a smooth projective \(G\)-variety with polarization \(\L\to X\).
-The git quotient \(X \qu G\) is a proper smooth Deligne-Mumford stack with projective coarse moduli space.
+The geometric invariant theory (git) quotient \(X \qu G\) is a proper smooth Deligne-Mumford stack with projective coarse moduli space.
 Let \(K_G^0(X)\) denote the even topological or algebraic \(G\)-equivariant \(K\)-cohomology of \(X\).
 The {\em Kirwan map} is the ring homomorphism in \(K\)-theory (``K-theoretic reduction'')

 obtained by restricting a vector bundle $E$ to the semistable locus \(X^{\ss}\) and passing to the stack quotient.
 If \(X\) is projective then Kirwan showed that \eqref{KR} is surjective in rational cohomology \cite{ki:coh}.
 The analogous results in \(K\)-theory hold by work of Harada-Landweber \cite[Theorem 3.1]{har:surj} and Halpern-Leistner \cite[Corollary 1.2.3]{hal:der}.
 The Kirwan map can often be used to compute the K-theory of a git quotient.
-In particular, the Kirwan map allows a simple presentation of the K-theory of a smooth projective toric variety, equivalent to the presentation given in Vezzossi-Vistoli \cite[Section 6.2]{vv}.
+In particular, the Kirwan map allows a simple presentation of the K-theory of a smooth projective toric variety, equivalent to the presentation given in Vezzosi-Vistoli \cite[Section 6.2]{vv}.

 A quantum deformation of the K-theory ring was introduced by Givental \cite{giv:wdvv} and Y.P.
 Lee \cite{lee:qk1}.
 In this deformation, the tensor product of vector bundles is replaced by a certain push-pull over the moduli space of stable maps.
 The virtual fundamental class in cohomology is replaced by a {\em virtual structure sheaf} introduced in \cite{lee:qk1}, and integrals over the moduli space of stable maps in K-theory are called {\em \(K\)-theoretic Gromov-Witten invariants}.
 For many purposes quantum K-theory is expected to be more natural than the quantum cohomology ring, which can be obtained as a limit; see for example \cite{ok}.
 In particular, the \(K\)-theoretic Gromov-Witten invariants are integers.
 Computations in quantum K-theory have been rather rare; even the quantum K-theory of projective space seems to have been computed only recently by Buch-Mihalcea \cite{buch:qk}.